well-typed/ghc-events-analyze/doc/blogpost/introducing.md

     traceEventIO "STOP <eventName>"

+Use `traceEventIO` if you are in an `IO` context, while in a pure context you can use `traceEvent`.

-Note that these user events are completely independent of threads; they can overlap each other, span multiple threads, etc. Here's our example application again, but with some instrumentation added:
+Note that these labelled time periods are completely independent of threads;
+they can overlap each other, span multiple threads, etc. Here's our example application again, but with some instrumentation added:

     import Control.Concurrent (myThreadId, threadDelay)
     import Control.Concurrent.Async (Async, async, wait)
     import Control.Exception (bracket_)
     import Debug.Trace (traceEventIO)
     import GHC.Conc (labelThread)

     event :: String -> IO a -> IO a
     event label =
       bracket_ (traceEventIO $ "START " ++ label)
                (traceEventIO $ "STOP "  ++ label)

     async' :: String -> IO a -> IO (Async a) async' label act = async $ do tid <- myThreadId
       labelThread tid label
       act

     -- Intentionally slow fib
     fib :: Integer -> Integer
     fib 0 = 1
     fib 1 = 1
     fib n = fib (n - 1) + fib (n - 2)

     printFib :: Integer -> IO ()
     printFib n = event ("fib" ++ show n) $ print (fib n)

     blips :: IO ()
     blips = do
       putStrLn "BLIP"
       threadDelay 5000000
       putStrLn "BLIP"

     main :: IO ()
     main = do
       a1 <- async' "events" $ mapM_ printFib [30, 32 ..
 38]